What Am I Supposed to Do with All These Coins?

 That experience is gone now.

 Like most cities, Denver has moved almost entirely to app-based parking.
 You still see the meters, but they’re relics — retrofitted to display instructions for downloading the app.
 You park, open your phone, create an account, input your license plate, guess your time, accept the terms, and finally start the clock.
-The whole process, framed as a convenience, somehow manages to feel like a software demo you never signed up for.
+The whole process, with the intent being convenience, somehow manages to feel like a software demo you never signed up for.

 I get the pitch.
 Smart parking apps let you extend time remotely.
 They cut down on street enforcement chaos.
 They help cities collect data.
 But let’s be honest: most of us didn’t ask for this.
 Most of us just wanted to pay for a couple hours and move on.
 No email confirmation necessary.